jaateixeira/ScrapLogGit2Net/README.md

 Tool was first developed by Jose Apolinário Teixeira during his doctoral studies.

-For more information, see publication:
+For more information, see publication and related website:

-Teixeira, J., Robles, G., & González-Barahona, J. M. (2015).
+- Teixeira, J., Robles, G., & González-Barahona, J. M. (2015).
 Lessons learned from applying social network analysis on an industrial Free/Libre/Open Source Software ecosystem. *Journal of Internet Services and Applications*, 6, 1-27. for more information.
 Available open-access at  [https://jisajournal.springeropen.com/articles/10.1186/s13174-015-0028-2](https://jisajournal.springeropen.com/articles/10.1186/s13174-015-0028-2).
+- Website [http://users.abo.fi/jteixeir/OpenStackSNA/](http://users.abo.fi/jteixeir/OpenStackSNA/) with the obtained social networks and visualizations included in the publication.

 # Inputs #